ChartsCSS/ChartsCSS.org/src/development/design-principles.md

 ## Global Features

-When developing new components the thinking needs to be global.
+When developing components the thinking should be global.
 New components should work on all chart types, not on one or two chart types.

 ## Naming Convention

 Class names should be intuitive and self-explanatory to make it easy to implement without even reading the documentation.

-## Direction Free Classes
+## Direction-Free Classes

 When naming classes we should consider RTL, LTR and BTT languages.
 Class names should not use direction names (top, bottom, right, left, vertical, horizontal etc.).
-Direction free names like "start & end" are preferred.
+Direction-free names like "start" & "end" are preferred.

 ## CSS Customization